Article in Hindu Business Line on Jan 26, 2015

 Some see it as a dependable investment opportunity, others have had the ground rocking beneath their feet.

 Conventional wisdom has it that property is a great investment that gives good returns.
 And even as many new avenues are now available, investors testify that property can be a great choice still.
-RK Agarwal, who took voluntary retirement from managing international trade at organisations such as Mahindra & Mahindra and SAIL, is one such proponent.
+RK Agarwal, who took voluntary retirement from managing international trade at organizations such as Mahindra & Mahindra and SAIL, is one such proponent.

 Agarwal says property has a role in building a diversified portfolio.
 “Sure, your equity investments can get you better return than the property market; and yes, it is also more liquid,” he says.
 But, personally, he has seen meteoric property price rise in the Pune area where he owns two houses.